Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Problem Evaluation

 \section{Problem Evaluation}

-We empirically examine the assumption that latent transitions behave like physical dynamics, motivating ensemble based epistemic uncertainty in latent dynamics models.
-To address~\ref{prob1}, in Section~\ref{sec:attr_eval} we analyze how in-distribution (\textit{ID}) and out-of-distribution (\textit{OOD}) start states shape latent and physical trajectories.
-For~\ref{prob2}, in Section~\ref{sec:phys_discr} we quantify physical discrepancies in latent rollouts and relate them to ensemble-based uncertainty.
-Finally, in Section~\ref{sec:reward_eval} we evaluate the effect of latent-physics misalignment on policy learning \ref{prob3} by comparing predicted and environment rewards.
-All experiments use \textit{RSSM}~\citep{hafner2019planet} and are repeated on \textit{Cat-RSSM}~\citep{hafner2020dreamerv2,hafner2023dreamerv3}.
+We empirically investigate the above questions using RSSM~\citep{hafner2019planet} and Cat-RSSM~\citep{hafner2020dreamerv2,hafner2023dreamerv3}.
+Section~\ref{sec:attr_eval} analyzes latent and proprioceptive rollout behavior under a distribution shift, Section~\ref{sec:phys_discr} relates ensemble uncertainty to proprioceptive discrepancy, and Section~\ref{sec:reward_eval} evaluates the impact of latent-environment misalignment on reward prediction.

-\paragraph{Experimental Setup.} Experiments are conduced on 4 \textit{DMC Suite} tasks~\citep{tassa2018dmc}, Cartpole Swingup, Cheetah Run, Hopper Hop, and Walker Run, using 5 random seeds.
-The \textit{RSSM} implementation follows~\citet{becker2022vrkn}, while the \textit{Cat-RSSM} follows~\citet{becker2023coral}, isolating the categorical latent space by omitting other DreamerV2/V3 modifications.
-All agents are trained for 1 Mio. environment steps.
-Physical states are stored in the replay buffer alongside image observations.
-Additional details are provided in Appendix~\ref{sec:supp_exp}. \textit{Posterior} rollouts (Eq.~\eqref{eq:post_rollouts}) serve as ``ground-truth'' latent trajectories, since they represent the best-informed trajectories the \textit{RSSM} can procude, whereas \textit{prior} rollouts (Eq.~\eqref{eq:prior_rollouts}) rely solely on the transition model.
+\paragraph{Experimental Setup.} Experiments are conduced on four DMC Suite tasks~\citep{tassa2018dmc}: Cartpole Swingup, Cheetah Run, Hopper Hop, and Walker Run.
+For each task, we perform $S=5$ training runs with different random seeds.
+The RSSM implementation follows~\citet{becker2022vrkn}, while the Cat-RSSM implementation follows~\citet{becker2023coral}, isolating the categorical latent space by omitting other DreamerV2/V3 modifications.
+All runs are trained for 1 Mio. environment steps.
+Additional details of our implementation\footnote{\url{https://github.com/jberger999/biased-dreams}} are provided in Appendix~\ref{sec:supp_exp}.

+\paragraph{Uncertainty Estimation.} We train an external ensemble of $M=5$ one-step latent transition predictors $\{g_{i}(\mathbf{z}_{t} \mid \mathbf{z}_{t-1}, \mathbf{a}_{t-1})\}_{i=1}^M$, each optimized via the negative Gaussian log-likelihood of the next latent state predicted by the representation model (Eq.~\ref{eq:repr_model}).
+Following~\citet{frauenknecht2024macura}, epistemic uncertainty is computed as the ensemble disagreement over predicted next latent state distributions using Geometric Jensen-Shannon divergence~\citep{nielsen2019jensen}.

+\paragraph{Random Rollouts Collection.} For each trained run, we collect three types of rollouts from $N=1000$ random initial states with rollout length $T=50$ using the trained greedy policy: (1) \textit{posterior-informed} rollouts (Eq.~\eqref{eq:post_inf_rollouts}); (2) \textit{closed-loop prior} rollouts (Eq.~\eqref{eq:prior_rollouts}), initialized from posterior-informed states; and (3) \textit{open-loop prior} rollouts, using actions from posterior-informed rollouts.
+Closed-loop refers to rollouts where actions are selected by a reactive policy based on the current latent states, whereas open-loop rollouts follow a predefined action sequence without feedback from the policy.
+Posterior-informed rollouts represent the most informed rollouts the model can produce, leveraging observation-updated latent states and closed-loop actions while decoupling transition dynamics from observation noise.
+Closed-loop prior rollouts correspond to latent imagination used during Dreamer's policy learning, whereas open-loop prior rollouts isolate the effects of model stochasticity and error accumulation under a fixed action sequence.